 Confidential Information: has the meaning set out in clause 15.1.

-Customer Information: means any information, including (without limitation) any routing destinations, images, audio, audio-visual, text or other information or content that relates to the Customer’s use of the Service.
+Customer Information: means any information, including (without limitation) any routing destinations, images, audio, audio-visual, text or other information or content that relates to the Customer’s or User’s use of the Service.

-Data Protection Legislation: in relation to any Personal Data which is Processed in the performance of this Agreement, the Data Protection Act 1998 and EU Data Protection Directive 95 / 46 / EC (prior to 25 May 2018), GDPR (on and after 25 May 2018), the Investigatory Powers Act 2016, Telecommunications (Lawful Business Practice), the Privacy and Electronic Communications Directive 2002 / 58 / EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003 / 2426), in each case together with all laws implementing or supplementing the same and any other applicable or equivalent data protection or privacy laws, and all other applicable law, regulations and codes of conduct relating to the processing of personal data and privacy, including the guidance and codes of practice issued by a relevant Supervisory Authority.
+Data Protection Legislation: means the Data Protection Act 2018, the UK GDPR, the Investigatory Powers Act 2016, the Telecommunications (Lawful Business Practice), the Privacy and Electronic Communications (EC Directive) Regulations 2003, in each case together with all laws implementing or supplementing the same and any other applicable or equivalent data protection or privacy laws, and all other applicable law regulations and codes of conduct relating to the processing of personal data and privacy, including the guidance and codes of practice issued by a relevant Supervisory Authority.

-Data Subject: has the meaning set out in GDPR.
+Data Subject: has the meaning set out in UK GDPR.

-Emergency Call: means a Call from a Caller to the emergency services made by dialling 999 or 112.
+Emergency Call: means a Call from a Customer or User to the emergency services made by dialling 999 or 112.